From speed to scale: The next decade of power

 Byzantine bureaucracy and other limitations

 This decade was not without its challenges, as clean energy buildout was constrained by limited transmission capacity and complex permitting; transmission buildout for all forms of energy slowed sharply starting in 2014 until 2023.6 Around the globe, projections for energy demand significantly underestimated the need for energy—well before the AI demand soared.
-Less than 20% of projects in the U.S. transmission queues between 2000 and 2018 were built by the end of 2023.7 The effects of slower growth will require sustained focus and managed solutions for decades to come.
+Less than 20% of projects in the U.S. transmission queues between 2000 to 2018 were built by the end of 2023.7 The effects of slower growth will require sustained focus and managed solutions for decades to come.

-Specific forms of energy faced specific challenges.
-Offshore wind, for example, contended with escalating capital expenditure costs and regulatory delays.
+Specific forms of energy faced specific challenges: Offshore wind, for example, contended with escalating capital expenditure costs and regulatory delays.
 Nuclear power saw early growth but soon faced stop orders and major losses.

-Developers with strong supply chain relationships, deep operational and power market expertise, and a disciplined development approach could weather these challenges and capitalize on the growing demand.
+During this period developers with strong supply chain relationships, deep operational and power market expertise, and a disciplined development approach could weather these challenges and capitalize on the growing demand.
 They were able to avoid the significant supply chain crunches usually associated with rapid scaling, steer clear of risks associated with very early-stage pipeline projects, and align construction costs with long-term contracted revenues from well-positioned counterparties.

 Figure 3: Clean Power’s Share of World Electricity Generation Has Steadily Increased